elastic/kibana/x-pack/plugins/actions/README.md

 The `PreSave` hook can be used to cancel a create or update, by throwing an exception.
 The `PostSave` and `PostDelete` invocations will have thrown exceptions caught and logged to the Kibana log, and will not cancel the operation.

 When throwing an error in the `PreSave` hook, the Error's message will be used as the error failing the operation, so should include a human-readable description of what it was doing, along with any message from an underlying API that failed, if available.
+When an error is thrown from a `PreSave` hook, the `PostSave` hook will **NOT** be run.

 ### Example